 Vice President of Customer Experience

-He holds a Master’s degree in EE from the Swiss Federal Institute of Technology
+Giorgio holds a Master of Science (M.S.) in Electrical Engineering from ETH Swiss Federal Institute of Technology, Zurich.

 Vice President of Operations